The Last Days<br>of Raggedy<br>Anne & Andy

 She sat back down and grabbed her Mossberg.

-“Are you ready to do this?” she asked her brother.
+“Are you ready for this?” she asked her brother.

 Andrew nodded frantically, but still had a look of shock on his face.

 She grabbed him by the back of the neck.
-“It’s gonna be Okay.
-Those stupid things ain’t got shit on us.”
+“It’s gonna be Okay.”

 “You just have to be careful with your shots.
 Save your ammo and only go for head-shots.”